The Kosmosis Approach to Crypto Rug Pull Detection: The Use Case of Rug Pull Prevention

-The data integrated from platform X enriches the \ac{kg} with detailed information about user accounts, labeled as \textit{X Account}, and specific announcements or posts, referred to as \textit{X Post}.
+Finally, the data integrated from platform $\mathbb{X}$ enriches the \ac{kg} with detailed information about user accounts, labeled as \textit{X Account}, and specific announcements or posts, referred to as \textit{X Post}.
 This integration facilitates a deeper understanding of the context and relationships surrounding these rug pulls.
-For instance, it enables the \ac{kg} to establish a connection between previously unrelated entities, such as the deployer address \textit{0xc8a6}, the user Homer\_eth, and his associated blockchain addresses.
+For instance, the \ac{kg} can establish a connection between previously unrelated entities, such as the deployer address \textit{0xc8a6} and the user Homer\_eth.
+This connection is made through a social media announcement in which Homer\_eth claims to have created the Ether Bananas project, as well as through semantic annotation, which identifies \textit{0xc8a6} as the deployer address of the Ether Bananas smart contract.

-A key feature of this \ac{kg} is its semantically annotated edges, particularly for blockchain data, made possible through the address relation extraction module.
-The edges semantically describe value transactions, such as \textit{mintMonkey} and \textit{Transfer}, and non-value transactions, such as the deployment of a smart contract, denoted as \textit{Deploy}.
-These semantics allow describing (i.\,e., tagging) sender and receiver addresses as \ac{nft} minter (previously depositor) and deployer (previously \ac{eoa}) addresses.
+The final part of the query in Listing~\ref{lst:socials} retrieves social media data integrated from platform $\mathbb{X}$, focusing on posts that explicitly announce (e.g., direct claim of creation: ``Proud to announce the launch of Ether Bananas!'') or reference blockchain contracts in the comments section (e.g., ``The CA is 0xCeF4CCb03dbc7D87B388407e381a949bE6d00E3b,'' where CA stands for contract address of the NFT).
+It associates user identities ($\mathbb{X}$ accounts) and their posts with blockchain addresses they mention or promote.
+Optionally, the query includes usernames or labels from social accounts, further enhancing the contextualization of blockchain entities that allows to directly to real-world social identities, if possible.

+In conclusion, the Kosmosis \ac{kg} provides the semantic data foundation necessary for sophisticated detection logic.
+By aggregating transactions and enriching them with semantic annotations, the system can detect suspicious patterns, such as rapid bulk transfers following token minting events.
+Such transactions can be assigned elevated risk scores based on correlated indicators (e.g., rapid withdrawal to external accounts controlled by the deployer), triggering timely automated alerts and significantly reducing the reaction time required to prevent potential rug pulls.